27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 2. TOC Sevilla

-is well-known for its beautiful interior as well as exterior, and it’s the perfect accommodation for the romantic couple on a budget.
+TOC Seville is a small, boutique-style hostel, well-known for its beautiful interior and exterior.
+The perfect spot for the romantic couple on a budget.

-Come here, enjoy the city during the day, and slow down at TOC Sevilla.
-It is certainly a cosy, chill hostel with a deep design touch.
+Enjoy the city by day, slow down at TOC by night.
+A cozy, chill hostel with a real design touch.

-Located in the city center, near the main touristic attractions including the cathedral, and Real Alcazar de Seville.
+Located in the center, near the main attractions including the cathedral and the Real Alcázar.
+Truly downtown — you’re within walking distance of all the major spots.

 • Dorm beds start from 22€/ night